d3b-center/hope-cohort-analysis/analyses/molecular-subtyping-HGG/README.md

 `methylation_subclass == "PXA"`,
 **and**
 have _BRAF_ mutation or other MAPK pathway gene alteration, combined with homozygous deletion of _CDKN2A_ and/or _CDKN2B_. -> "PXA".
-7. All samples that did not meet any of these criteria were marked as `HGG, H3 wildtype` (i.e. there was no canonical histone variant the DNA or methylation classification subtype).
+7. All samples that did not meet any of these criteria were marked as `HGG, H3 wildtype` (i.e. there was no canonical variant the DNA or methylation classification subtype).
 8. Remaining samples with no DNA or methylation were categorized as `HGG, To be classified`.